-Is it against the law to drive while wearing headphones?
+Is it illegal to drive while wearing headphones?

-Driving while distracted contributes to a significant number of road accidents – and headphones can increase the risk.
+Being distracted contributes to a high proportion of road accidents – and wearing headphones can increase the risk.
 We explain the law.

 Driving in headphones

-Driving a car while wearing headphones is considered dangerous by road safety experts, due to its potential to cause a distraction and isolate you from the outside world.
+Driving a car while wearing headphones is considered dangerous by road safety experts.
+They cite the potential of headphones to cause a distraction and isolate you from the outside world.

 Department for Transport figures reveal distracted driving accounts for 15 percent of all road traffic collisions.
 More worryingly, distractions led to 26 percent of deaths on British roads.